-Weather permitting, the resort runs their Pisten Bully 200 Snowcat from 10:00 am – 2:00 pm, which equates to about 6 trips per day.
-All you have to do is ride up to the snowcat, purchase a $10 ticket, and they’ll take care of you from there.
+Weather permitting, the resort runs its Pisten Bully 200 Snowcat from 10:00 am – 2:00 pm, which equates to about six trips per day.
+All you have to do is ride up to the snowcat, had over $10, and they’ll take care of you from there.
 You can expect a short ride up to the drop-off point, where you’ll be able to enjoy the bliss of Cat Skiing.
 After your run, you can ski to the bottom of the Grey Mountain Chair or to the top of the new Topping Chair.

 Après-ski is the name of the game after an epic day on the hill.
 Rafters Bar is located on the top floor of the Day Lodge at RED Mountain Resort.
 It was voted the BEST Ski Resort Bar by Powder Magazine and it’s easy to see why.
 It was established in 1974 and even through expansions, the resort has worked to preserve the history of this bar, such as the original heritage timbers from the turn of the century.
 The Day Lodge was once a compressor building for a mine in the late 1800s and was moved to the base of the ski area for its opening in 1948.

 Rafters Bar provides mountain guests with great live music, tons of craft beers, amazing food, and so much more right at the base of the resort.
 Don’t leave the family behind, take them with you to Rafters.
 They have a children’s section, where you can still enjoy a beer, spend time with your family, and listen to music.
 Rafters open their doors at 11:00 am and serve dinner until 9:00 pm Wednesday – Saturday.